 The Fynbos Vineyard has well drained soils that are rich in clay with north facing slopes that result in a rich, gorgeous, fleshy, generous wine.
 Nuanced and multi-layered – this vineyard produces wines with more depth and weight.

-The wine is perfumed and mineral with notes of soft white pear, stone fruit and bright citrus.
+Our 2021 Single Vineyard Fynbos Chardonnay is perfumed and mineral with notes of soft white pear, stone fruit and bright citrus.
 This is a sumptuous wine whose fruit profile has both depth and breadth, and great structure that allows for significant ageing potential.